FarzanehOrak-HunterIndustries/FaySync/README.md

 # How it works:
     # faysync wraps the async.waterfall and decorates each function in the waterfall.
-    # It prints the functions that have been executed and callbacks which have been done.
+    # It prints the functions that have been executed and callbacks which have been called.